Two pilots die after Army helicopter crashes in Arunachal | Business

 The Eastern Command, in a tweet, said the Army stands firm with the bereaved families.

 ''LtGenRPKalita #ArmyCdrEC & All Ranks offer tribute to the supreme sacrifice of Lt Col VVB Reddy & Maj Jayanth A, in the line of duty at Mandala, #ArunachalPradesh while carrying out operational flying of Cheetah Helicopter,'' it said.
-In a tweet, Defence Minister Rajnath Singh said, ''My heartfelt tributes to Lt Col VVB Reddy and Maj Jayanth A who lost their lives in a tragic Helicopter crash in Arunachal Pradesh.
-We salute their sacrifice, service and devotion in the line of duty.
-My deepest condolences to the bereaved families.''
 Earlier in the day, Rohit Rajbir Singh, the superintendent of police, Special Investigation Cell (SIC), said villagers had found the crashed chopper ablaze in Dirang, and informed district officials.

 ''Villagers from Bangjalep at Dirang located the chopper around 12.30 pm,'' Singh said.